 Construction: Construction of the Downtown core (Brant Avenue to Clarence Street) will occur over approximately a five-year period, with the remainder of the corridor being built in years five to 10.
-The detailed design phase will take place in 2023 and 2024, with expected construction start in 2025.

 Cost: Estimated construction costs are between \$29 million and \$32 million, assuming the construction takes place in 2022.
 This is subject to change given the rising costs of construction.
 A more precise estimate of total costs for reconstruction will be available following the detailed design phase.